davygoat/simh-os32/README.txt

 Program development (aka.
 EOU -- under MTM only) :-

+   To use these commands, you MUST SIGNON AS EOU, see warning below.

    EDIT filename	line editor, but quite nice actually; has help

    FORT hellof		enter Fortran environment, filename hellof.ftn